abinit/abinit/doc/developers/new_testsuite.md

     when it comes to storing large data structures with lots of metadata.

-    Note also that we do not plan to rewrite entirely the main output file in YAML syntax but we prefer to focus on those physical properties that will be used by the new test suite to validate new developments.
+    Note also that we do not plan to rewrite entirely the main output file in YAML syntax but we prefer to focus on those physical properties that will be used by the new test procedure to validate new developments.
     This approach, indeed, will facilitate the migration to the new YAML-based approach as only selected portions of the output file will be ported to the new format thus maintaining the look and the feel relatively